Borrowing: Students, Faculty, Staff

 Library Cards

-Your Library Card is your TrentU Card, and it must be presented at each transaction.
-On the back of it, you'll find your library barcode for scanning.
+Your library card is your TrentU Card and must be presented at the desk to check out or pick up items.
 It is your responsibility to carry your TrentU card whenever you are on campus, as it serves as your official Trent ID.
 See more information about the TrentU Card.

-A library card is to be used by the registered owner only and should never be loaned to others.
+Your card is to be used by the registered owner only and should never be loaned to others.
 Any fines incurred are the responsibility of the card owner.
 The Library is not responsible for loaned, lost, or damaged cards.
-Report a lost or stolen TrentU Card to the University Security Office and to the Library Service desk immediately.
+Report a lost or stolen TrentU Card to the University Security Office immediately for replacement.

 Signing Out and Returning Items

-You can either pull books from the Stacks and bring them to the Library Service Desk OR request items through Omni.
-Requested items will be picked up and signed out at the Library Service Desk.
+You can pull books from the stacks and bring them to the Library Service Desk with your TrentU card, or you can request items through Omni!
+Requested items will be picked up and signed out at the Library Service Desk you selected for your pickup location.

 Borrowing Regulations